-- We read the draft restructuring programmes and made enquiries to administrators to understand the factual content of the restructuring programmes. - We read the analyses of alternative outcomes of restructuring programs prepared by management and approved by the board of directors. - We read relevant contracts and documents to verify facts and circumstances stated in management's analysis. - We read and assessed the external valuator's reports used by the company, specifically those related to valuation of properties.
+5 Our audit procedures included for example the following procedures: We read the draft restructuring programmes and made enquiries to administrators to understand the factual content of the restructuring programmes. g Iry We read the analyses of alternative outcomes of restructuring programs prepared by management and approved by the board of directors.
+We read relevant contracts and documents to verify facts and circumstances stated in management's analysis. bed ue ant We read and assessed the external valuator's reports used by the company, specifically those related to valuation of properties. of g as